The Bankrate promise

 Cons of fixed-rate mortgages

-- Interest rates typically are higher than rates on adjustable-rate mortgages
+- Interest rates higher than introductory rates on adjustable-rate loans

 Other types of home loans

-In addition to these common kinds of mortgages, there are other types you may find when shopping around for a loan.
-These include:
+In addition to these common kinds of mortgages, there are other types you may find when shopping around for a loan:

-- Interest-only mortgages: With an interest-only mortgage, the borrower pays only the interest on the loan for a set period of time.
-After that time period is over, usually between five and seven years, your monthly payment increases as you begin paying your principal.
-With this type of loan, you won’t build equity as quickly, since you’re initially only paying interest.
-These loans are best for those who know they can sell or refinance, or for those who can reasonably expect to afford the higher monthly payment later.
+- Interest-only mortgages: With an interest-only mortgage, the borrower makes interest-only payments for a set period – usually five or seven years — followed by payments for both principal and interest.
+You won’t build equity as quickly with this loan, since you’re initially only paying back interest.
+These loans are best for those who know they can sell or refinance or who can reasonably expect to afford the higher monthly payment later.